akbartus/100-Days-of-Algorithms-and-Data-Structures/Day-1-Linear-Search.md

-<b>Linear search</b> is sequential search algorithm.
+<b>Linear search</b> is simplest search algorithm.
 It starts from first item in array and checks every item there until the desired item is found.
 It is usually good for search in smaller arrays, for example, consisting of 100 or less items/elements.

 In terms of Big O notation: